secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/campaigns-and-programs/index.html.md

 #### Owned Event

 This is an event that we have created, own registration and arrange speaker/venue (example: GitLab Commit or Meetups).
+Also considered in this grouping would be 3rd party auxiliary events that are added on to a conference sponsorship (i.e a happy hour or VIP dinner at a conference).

 **Bizible:** This is tracked as an _online_ channel because we manage the registration through our website.